Australian Natives' Association

 The Association's objectives were to "raise funds by subscription, donations ... for the purpose of relieving sick members, and defraying expenses of funeral of members and their wives, relieving distressed widows and orphans and for the necessary expenses of the general management of the Society."

-The organisation had 95,000 members in 1976 and provided benefits to 250,000 people, members and their families.
+The organisation had up to 95,000 members and provided benefits to 250,000 people, which were members and their families.
 While the ANA was legally required to have no affiliation with any political party, it was socially active.
 It provided strong support for the Federation of Australia, sport, afforestation, social well-being and the Federal Government's restricted immigration policy, later referred to as the White Australia policy.
 The ANA and Manchester Unity agreed to merge to form Australian Unity in 1990.
 After the merger, social and educative functions continue in the ANA Fraternal organisation.
 The last remaining branch of the ANA closed in 2007 in Western Australia.

 Background

-The formation of the Australian Natives Association was a multi stage process.
-It comes after the creation of the six Australian colonies, the discovery of significant quantities of gold with the wealth that brought and the increasing number of locally born citizens.
-The initial idea was to form a Friendly Society to provide help in sickness and distress solely for Melbourne born citizens.
+The formation of the Australian Natives Association was a multi-stage process.
+It comes after the creation of the six Australian colonies, the discovery of significant quantities of gold with the wealth that was brought, and the increasing number of locally born citizens.
+The initial idea was to form a Friendly Society to provide help in sickness and distress solely for Melbourne-born citizens.

-"Melbourne Natives" desirous of forming society for the protection and promotion of their interests are requested to attend a meeting Monday evening, 8 o'clock, Grimwood's Hotel, Elizabeth St. Formation of a Society.
+"Melbourne Natives" desirous of forming a society for the protection and promotion of their interests are requested to attend a meeting on Monday evening, 8 o'clock, at Grimwood's Hotel, Elizabeth St. Formation of a Society.

 Victorian Natives' Association

-The 24 April 1871 meeting had 14 men in attendance who resolved to form a Friendly Society of Victorian Natives.
-A committee was formed and after a number of committee meetings and another public meeting, registration as a Friendly Society was gained on 4 May 1871.
-At the 5 June meeting it was agreed the objects were "To promote the social and intellectual improvement of its members".
+The 24 April 1871 meeting had 14 men in attendance, who resolved to form a Friendly Society of Victorian Natives.
+A committee was established and several committee meetings and another public meeting, registration as a Friendly Society was gained on 4 May 1871.
+At 5 June meeting, it was agreed the objects were "To promote the social and intellectual improvement of its members".

 ANA Day

-Around the end of the 19th century, the Victorian association advocated for a kind of forerunner of what is today Australia Day, to be celebrated on January 26 as a public holiday and the national day.
-This subsequently became known as ANA Day in Victoria, but was not taken up by the other states until 1935, and renamed Australia Day.
+Around the end of the 19th century, the Victorian association advocated for a kind of forerunner of what is today Australia Day, to be celebrated on 26 January as a public holiday and the national day.
+This subsequently became known as ANA Day in Victoria, but was not taken up by the other states until 1935, and renamed Australia Day."...What the people celebrate on Australia Day is not the coming into being of the Australian Commonwealth, for that befell on New Year’s Day; and not May 9, when the first Parliament of the Commonwealth commenced its sittings; but January 26, the day in 1788 when the first permanent white settlers, being Captain Arthur Phillip’s officials, marines and transported convicts from England, landed on the shores of Sydney Cove."